Gretsch Guitar Pickups

 Modern High Sensitive (HS) Filtertron

-Gretsch HS FilterTrons use Alnico magnets rather than ceramic, as most modern FilterTrons did, at least in the pre-Fender era.
+Modern Gretsch HS FilterTrons use Alnico magnets rather than ceramic, as most modern FilterTrons did in the ‘90s.
 Alnico magnets are generally considered to give them a better, more vintage sound.

 Single-coil HiLoTron pickups were introduced in mid-1960 and used on various Gretsch models — usually cheaper, entry-level guitars — through about 1980.